jonahandersson/serverless-azure-durable-function-chaining-dotnet-template/README.md

-# Forefronts Serverless Lab Template
+# Forefronts Serverless Functions in Azure (Lab Template)
 ##### Starter Template for Azure Serverless Durable Functions
-*Author: Jonah Andersson*
+*Author: <a href="https://jonahandersson.tech/" target="_blank">Jonah Andersson</a>*

 #### DESCRIPTION:

 Starter template for Forefront's Serverless course.
 A hands-on lab created with Azure Durable Functions with Function Chaining application patter.
 Serverless workflow with integration to other APIs such as Twilio API and Sendgrid and Azure services - Azure Storage, ServiceBus etc.

+#### PREREQUISITES AND INSTRUCTIONS

+This is a custom and mini hands-on lab created specially for members or students of Forefront's internal Serverless-kompetensspår.
+Instructions provided in given repo during the lab session.

 ####  RECOMMENDED LEARNING AND HANDS-ON RESOURCES